 What is being done to manage new development?
 A general strategy applies to the whole World Heritage Area that where facilities and other infrastructure can be located outside the WHA, they will be.
 This strategy helps to maintain the wilderness quality of the WHA.
 Any new proposals for development inside the WHA are assessed through the new proposals and impact assessment process (set out in the WHA management plan).
 Any major facilities inside the WHA must be consistent with the WHA management plan and the relevant site plan.

-How you can help: Get involved in the management planning process for the World Heritage Area.
-The management plan is reviewed every 5 years, and you can contribute to the public consultation process.
-To find out more, go to the WHA Plan Review.
+How you can help: Get involved in the management planning process for the World Heritage Area and contribute to the public consultation process.
+To find out more, go to the TWWHA Management Plan Review.

 Wind and wave erosion along Tasmania’s coastline has resulted in the loss of some coastal Aboriginal heritage sites in the southwest.
 While much of this erosion is due to natural processes, dune blowouts can also be initiated or made worse by human disturbance e.g. by camping, quad bike use, and fires.
 Climate change predictions also foreshadow sea level rises which would see an increase in the rate of coastal erosion.